 Their local teachers did not speak English at all, so it was difficult to have an actual conversation with them.
 To be honest, it got to the point where I realized the impact I have on the kids is limited and I can’t do much more, without more support.

 So I got help from the organization to improve the situation.
-In the end, it was worth it and it was the special bond with the kids and their eagerness to learn more with me as a teacher, that was the most positive impact.
-But like all good things, my time had to end at some point there and my desire to explore the region grew bigger, so eventually I set off again.
+In the end, it was worth it and it was a special bond with the kids and their eagerness to learn more with me as a teacher, that was the most positive impact.
+But like all good things, my time had to end at some point there and my desire to explore the region grew bigger, so eventually, I set off again.

 5.)
 Wow!
 Well, did you ever go back home to pursue a higher education yourself?
 College?